Rachit931/Rachit931/README.md

 ## ⟶ About

 I'm a Computer Science student building toward becoming an ML/AI engineer who owns the **whole pipeline** — not just the modeling notebook.
-That means preprocessing, feature engineering, training, evaluation, explainability, deployment, and MLOps, all treated as one connected system rather than separate exercises.
+That means preprocessing, feature engineering, training, evaluation, explainability, deployment, and MLOps, treated as one connected system rather than separate exercises.

 I care more about systems that could actually ship than notebooks that stop at a metric — which means thinking hard about architecture decisions, failure modes, and how a model behaves once it leaves `.ipynb`.